Parsifal and Race

 consistently argued that mankind had to be.

-n his last years Wagner slowly resigned himself to the fact that he would not
+n his last years Wagner slowly resigned himself to the fact that he would not live to finish

-close in on itself again.
+itself again.
 An open community in which there is compassion for all, both for those within the community and for those outside it.

 A Tale of Two Wagners